-The TC1313 device combines a 500 mA synchronous buck regulator and 300 mA Low-Dropout Regulator (LDO) to provide a highly integrated solution for devices that require multiple supply voltages.
+The TC1303/TC1304 combines a 500 mA synchronous buck regulator and 300 mA Low-Dropout Regulator (LDO) with a power-good monitor to provide a highly integrated solution for devices that require multiple supply voltages.
 The unique combination of an integrated buck switching regulator and low-dropout linear regulator provides the lowest system cost for dual-output voltage applications that require one lower processor core voltage and one higher bias voltage.

-The 500 mA synchronous buck regulator switches at a fixed frequency of 2.0 MHz when the load is heavy, providing a low-noise, small-size solution.
+The 500 mA synchronous buck regulator switches at a fixed frequency of 2.0 MHz when the load is heavy, providing a low noise, small-size solution.
 When the load on the buck output is reduced to light levels, it changes operation to a Pulse Frequency Modulation (PFM) mode to minimize quiescent current draw from the battery.
 No intervention is necessary for smooth transition from one mode to another.

-The LDO provides a 300 mA auxiliary output that requires a single $1\,\mu\text{F}$ ceramic output capacitor, minimizing board area and cost.
+The LDO provides a 300 mA auxiliary output that requires a single 1 $\mu F$ ceramic output capacitor, minimizing board area and cost.
 The typical dropout voltage for the LDO output is 137 mV for a 200 mA load.